hazzavg/hazzavg/README.md

 # Harry Clark

-Harry is an All-Rounded Individual who approaches Tasks with a Methodical and Systematic mindset

-He is also very inquistive in his approach to deducing how instances are put together

-Despite his all of his serious motives, Harry enjoys his work and commmunciates his ideas effectively
+Harry is an All-Rounded Individual who approaches Tasks with a Methodical and Systematic mindset He is also very inquistive in his approach to deducing how instances are put together Despite his all of his serious motives, Harry is able to communicate effectively with peers

 ## Skills and Programming Experience
 ● 🖥️ C#